pbberlin/git-playground/README.md

 ## Terms
 HEAD is the tip of the current branch.
 TIP is the most recent commit of a branch.
+ORIGIN is an alias for the remote repository.
+It is created by git clone, during cloning

 ## Init Git itself